pommeJedusor/brainpurr/README.md

 ## description
-brainpurr is a Turing complete programming language made entirely of cat noises: meow, mrow, mrp, purr, :3c, >:3, nya and :3. it is strongly inspired by [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) (to not say a total copy) [\[crate\]](https://crates.io/crates/brainpurr)
+brainpurr is a Turing complete programming language made entirely of cat noises: meow, mrow, mrp, purr, :3c, >:3, nya and :3. it is based on [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) [\[crate\]](https://crates.io/crates/brainpurr)

 you can find some examples of brainpurr code in the [examples directory](https://github.com/pommeJedusor/brainpurr/tree/main/examples)